CyberShadow/RABCDAsm/README.md

 equivalent to [flasm][]'s `-x` option.
 `swf7zcompress` is an utility to further reduce the size of SWF files.
 It uses [7-Zip][] to compress the data better than the standard zlib library would.
 It requires that the `7z` command-line program be installed and in `PATH`.
+`swflzmacompress` compresses SWF files using the [LZMA][] algorithm, support for which was introduced in Flash 11.
+It will only work with SWF files with version 13 or higher.
 `swfbinexport` and `swfbinreplace` aid in the manipulation of `DefineBinaryData` tags in SWF files (some files may contain nested SWF files stored in these tags).